Gizzbert/esphome-fan-controller/README.md

 # Notes
 ## power supply / fan type
 I use 12V fans which requires to use some DC-DC converter down to 5V for the d1mini.
+I'm using LM2596.
 ## level shifting
-My fans (brand is upHere) have no problem with PWM from the esp8266 being only at 3.3V level.
+My fans have no problem with PWM from the esp8266 being only at 3.3V level.
 Same is true for tacho input (anyway measured as "pulled to low").
 ## mosfet type
-Use a ttl compatible type that is "good enough" at 3.3V gate source voltage like the IRL540.
+Use a ttl compatible type that is "good enough" at 3.3V gate source voltage like the IRL540-N-Ch.
 I use a 1k resistor from esp output to gate.
 ## mosfet needed?
 The MOSFET is optional.
 You can just leave it out.
-Depending on the fans you use they will still run with their built in minimum speed.
+Depending on the fans you use they will still run with their built in minimum speed when "off".
 ## 3pin fans?
 Please use 4pin fans otherwise the speed control does not work.
 ## multipe fans?